-The Liontrust GF Special Situations Fund returned 1.6%\ in March.
-The Fund's comparator benchmark, the FTSE All-Share, returned 1.3%.
+The Liontrust Special Situations Fund returned 1.5%\ in March.
+The FTSE All-Share Index comparator benchmark returned 1.3% and the average return in the IA UK All Companies sector, also a comparator benchmark, was 1.6%.

 Although geopolitical volatility and macroeconomic uncertainties continued to loom large in the form of Russia's ongoing invasion of Ukraine and the monetary policy response to rampant inflation, the UK market was able to notch up its first monthly gain of the year.